The Whole Truth: How to Boost Decision-Making Confidence from DIY Research

 Tell Better Stories With Data

 Most market researchers are not statisticians and are only looking at basic cross tabs built into their DIY platform.
 Some survey platforms even allow the brand researcher to leverage simple data analytics like correlation, though these outputs never result in specific, ROI-focused recommendations.
 The way forward is always too fuzzy.
 And it is a fact that correlation is not causation.
-These cross tab reports do not give enough strategic guidance to generate ROI focused recommendations that could allow you to focus actions on what is going to move the needle.
+These cross-tab reports do not give enough strategic guidance to generate ROI-focused recommendations that could allow you to focus actions on what is going to move the needle.

 Even when market research agencies complete analysis, the result is often a list of high-level recommendations from derived importance.
 In the end, analysis suffers from a lack of clear and concrete direction that can only be understood when the data is put into context.
 While a market research agency may provide seven recommendations on under-performing attributes, none of these are accompanied with strategic analysis or contextual understanding of the insights.
 These broad-brush recommendations often leave brands stuck and unclear on the next best step for product development teams, engineers, or marketing leads.
 Weaving a story, and coming to the table with concrete, strategic recommendations is difficult when there is so much data and little contextual meaning for that data.

 Analysis that leads to positive business impact includes key factors that can drive your KPIs and help your brand achieve stated goals.
-Expert contextual analysis will ultimately help your team tell better stories with data which clarifies a way forward.
-Selecting an appropriate online data analysis platform to deliver clear, concrete and strategic recommendations to your internal teams is the single most important factor in quickly bringing data to life and informing strategy.
+Expert contextual analysis will ultimately help your team tell better stories with data that clarifies a way forward.
+Selecting an appropriate online data analysis platform to deliver clear, concrete, and strategic recommendations to your internal teams is the single most important factor in quickly bringing data to life and informing strategy.

 Check for Alternative Explanations